zShanCS/vs-code-extension/README.md

 ## Intro
 Autoflow is a VS Code Extension that improves developer workflow.
 It uses **OpenAI Codex**, **CodeT5**, **CodeBERT**, **MiniLM-L6-v2** and **CommitBERT**  for Code Generation and dozens of other features that makes life of a developer smooth and easy.

+**IMPORTANT**: before using this extension, setup and start the FastAPI server in our [backend repo](https://github.com/zShanCS/openai-autoflow/tree/main)

 ## Features
 Autoflow provides plenty of features which are listed below